TheForwardDev/doc/en/fields/index.md

 Fields in **MoonShine** are not tied to a model (except for the `Slug` field and relationship fields), so their application spectrum is limited only by your imagination.

-In the process of interacting with the fields, you may encounter a number of tasks regarding their modification; all of them will be related to the cycles and states described above.
+In the process of interacting with the fields, you may encounter a number of tasks regarding their modification.
+All of them will be related to the cycles and states described above.
 Let's explore them.

 <a name="change-preview"></a>
 ## Change Preview

-You are using the `Select` field with options of links to images and want to output not links in preview mode, but to render the images directly; your code would look as follows, and the result will be achieved thanks to the `changePreview()` method:
+Let's say you use the `Select` field with options in the form of links to images and want to output not links in preview mode, but to render the images directly.
+The result can be achieved using the `change Preview()` method.
+Your code will look like this:

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}